wavesplatform/docs.wavesplatform/docs/en/blockchain/waves-protocol/sponsored-fee.md

 ## Restrictions

 * Only the issuer of the asset can be a sponsor.
-* A smart asset cannot be a sponsored asset.
+* Smart asset cannot be a sponsored asset.
 * Sponsorship only works if the sponsor's account balance is greater than 1.005 Waves.
-When the balance becomes smaller, sponsorship is suspended, and when it is larger, it is resumed.
+If the account balance becomes less than 1.005 Waves, the sponsorship is suspended, and if the balance becomes more than 1.005 Waves the sponsorship is resumed.
 * The fee in the sponsored asset can only be specified for invoke script transactions and transfer transactions.

 ## Discussion